vslavik/poedit/libs/hana/README.md

 ## Documentation
 You can browse the documentation online at http://boostorg.github.io/hana.
+The documentation covers everything you should need including installing the library, a tutorial explaining what Hana is and how to use it, and an extensive reference section with examples.
+The remainder of this README is mostly for people that wish to work on the library itself, not for its users.

-You can also get an offline version of the documentation by checking out the `gh-pages` branch.
+An offline copy of the documentation can be obtained by checking out the `gh-pages` branch.
 To avoid overwriting the current directory, you can clone the `gh-pages` branch into a subdirectory like `doc/html`:
 ```shell
 git clone http://github.com/boostorg/hana --branch=gh-pages --depth=1 doc/html
 ```

-After issuing this, `doc/html` will contain exactly the same static website that's [available online][Hana.docs].
+After issuing this, `doc/html` will contain exactly the same static website that is [available online][Hana.docs].
 Note that `doc/html` is automatically ignored by Git so updating the documentation won't pollute your index.